IgorBrizack/igorbrizack.github.io/README.md

 # Be welcome to my web portfolio!

-Here you can find some of my personal projects and some of those developed during my period into Trybe, while I was being formed as a Full-Stack web developer.
+Here you can find some of my personal projects and some of those developed during my period at Trybe, while I was being formed as a Full-Stack web developer.